csgo-league/csgo-league-bot/README.md

 2. Setup and get an API token for the CS:GO League [web API](https://github.com/csgo-league/csgo-league-web) along with the host base URL.

+3. Install libpq-dev (Linux only?).
+This is needed to install the psycopg2 Python package.

+    * Linux command is `sudo apt-get install libpq-dev`.

 3. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.

     * Note that python-Levenshtein requires your system to have a C++ compiler (Visual Studio C++ compiler for Windows or g++ for Linux).
 This library may be replaced in the future to eliminate this requirement.

+4. Install PostgreSQL 9.5 or higher.

+    * Linux command is `sudo apt-get install postgresql`.
+    * Windows users can download [here](https://www.postgresql.org/download/windows).

-4. Install PostgreSQL (X.X or higher) and create a database by running the following command with the psql tool...
+5. Create a database by running the following commands with the psql tool...

     ```sql
     CREATE ROLE csgoleague WITH LOGIN PASSWORD 'yourpassword';
     CREATE DATABASE csgoleague OWNER csgoleague;
     ```

-    Be sure to replace `'yourpassword'` with your own password.
+    Be sure to replace `'yourpassword'` with your own desired password.

-5. Create a config file named `config.ini` with in the repository's root directory.
+5. Create an environment file named `.env` with in the repository's root directory.
 Fill this template with the requisite information you've gathered...

-    ```ini
-    [Discord API]
-    discord_token=

-    [CS:GO League API]
-    api_base_url=
-    api_token=

-    [PostgreSQL Database]
-    user=
-    password=
-    database=
-    host=
+    ```env
+    DISCORD_BOT_TOKEN=

+    CSGO_LEAGUE_API_KEY=
+    CSGO_LEAGUE_API_URL=

+    POSTGRESQL_USER=
+    POSTGRESQL_PASSWORD=
+    POSTGRESQL_DB=
+    POSTGRESQL_HOST=
     ```

+    Optionally you may set these environment variables another way.

+6. Apply the database migrations by running the migration script `migrate.py`.

-6. Run the launcher Python script, `launcher.py`
+7. Run the launcher Python script, `launcher.py`.

 *Note that currently the `mdraft` command depends on custom emojis to be used as buttons which are hardcoded [here](https://github.com/csgo-league/csgo-league-bot/blob/abb06e1876546bb3948094faa795e90184642882/qbot/cogs/mapdraft.py#L20).
 As of right now you will need to make the emojis yourself and replace the emoji code in the map objects there.*